 As a rule, a laboratory information management system includes a set of standard reports.
 There is also an embedded report generator that allows the user to develop and customize the required reporting forms.

-5 important steps to build lab management software
+5 important steps to build LIMS software

-1) Analyze your business needs
+1) Analyze your business needs for LIMS software

 The primary goal of a LIMS, and any other software system, is to maximize workflow efficiency.
 With this in mind, you need to thoroughly analyze the existing lab processes and identify which need optimization and automation.